Scientific Basis for Identifying Ground Water Protection Areas

 Previously, DPR sampled for pesticides in groundwater based on pesticide use data only.
 However, in determining where to sample groundwater for norflurazon residues, DPR used the CALVUL model and pesticide use data.
 High norflurazon detection rates indicated that the CALVUL model is an effective tool to identify areas where contamination is likely.
 The norflurazon study also indicated that depth-to-groundwater was another important variable in determining vulnerable areas.
 These results are found in the following report:

 - Empirical Modeling of Spatial Vulnerability Applied to a Norflurazon Retrospective Well Study in California, PDF.
 Troiano, J., J. Marade, and F. Spurlock.
-J. Environ.
+J. 1999.
+Environ.
 Qual.
-28:397-403.
-1999.
-Reprinted with the permission of the American Agronomy Society.
+28:397-403 Abstract

 The current method used to group and profile sections of land based on soil data is explained in report EH 00-05 and the method to determine depth-to-groundwater estimates for sections of land in report EH 00-02.
 Both reports are listed below.